zopefoundation/z3c.table/src/z3c/table/README.txt

 The goal of this package is to offer a modular table rendering library.
-We use the content provider pattern and the column are implemented as adapters which will give us a powerfull base conept.
+We use the content provider pattern and the column are implemented as adapters which will give us a powerful base concept.

 Some important concepts we use